 The program requires three levels of examination, each building on the previous.
 The levels progressively narrow in focus while increasing the emphasis on higher-order reasoning.

-Although the program will have Wiley Publishing textbooks effective for 2016, all required books for the past exams on all levels can be found on the "Books" tab on top of this guide.
+Although the program will have Wiley Publishing textbooks effective for 2016, some required books for the past exams on all levels can be found on the "Books" tab on top of this guide.
 These books can be borrowed from the Baruch College Newman Library.

 What is the Value of the CMT Designation?